clami66/workshop-python/README.md

 Check the map [here](https://old.liu.se/karta?l=sv&px_type=2&px_id=169) if you don't know where to find the room.

+# Final project

+Detailed instructions about the final project are available [here](https://github.com/clami66/workshop-python/raw/0422/project/instructions.ipynb) (Right click -> Save as). **The hard deadline is set for June 13th 2022 at 23:59 CET**.

 # Visiting hours/E-mail hours

+Visiting hours are now by appointment until the project deadline!
+Send me an email and we'll book a meeting over zoom or in person, whatever suits best

-Teaching is not my main gig, so I will be answering your questions (outside of classes, of course) at a fixed time, every Friday from 10AM to 11AM.
-You are welcome to come to my office at that time, which is located at 2B:586 in the B-house.
+~~Teaching is not my main gig, so I will be answering your questions (outside of classes, of course) at a fixed time, every Friday from 10AM to 11AM.
+You are welcome to come to my office at that time, which is located at 2B:586 in the B-house.~~

-For similar reasons, I will be answering e-mails that I received during the week at that same time, give or take.
+~~For similar reasons, I will be answering e-mails that I received during the week at that same time, give or take.~~

 # Course Content